cameronm18/BP2CPP/README.md

 STEP 5.
 Select "Convert Blueprint"

 STEP 6.
 Override Menu will appear, you can leave this totally blank if you wish to use the blueprints default name, and default source location.
-        If you wish to change the directories make sure to only include the name up to the folder (the file names will be added automatically)
+        If you'd like to change the output directories make sure to only include the name up to the folder (file names will be added automatically)

 STEP 7.
 Click on the green "OK" button to start the conversion.
 Wait for automatic recompile/hot reload about ~1 minute.